Raimel Tapia Player Props: Red Sox vs. Twins

-After going 0-for-1 in his last game, Raimel Tapia and the Boston Red Sox face the Minnesota Twins (who will hand the ball to Joe Ryan) at 7:10 PM ET on Wednesday.
+Raimel Tapia -- 0-for-4 with an RBI in his last game -- will be in action for the Boston Red Sox against the Minnesota Twins, with Kenta Maeda on the hill, on April 20 at 1:35 PM ET.

-In his most recent game he had a hitless performance (0-for-1) against the Twins.
+In his last game he had a hitless showing (0-for-4 with an RBI) against the Twins.

 Raimel Tapia Game Info & Props vs. the Twins